Flag of Tajikistan: Historical flags

 The flag of Tajik SSR and post-Soviet Tajikistan in use from 1953 to 1992.

 1953–1992:This design was the backside of the Tajik SSR flag.

-Under Soviet rule, the Union Republic used a flag derived from the flag of the Soviet Union and representing Communism, that was approved in 1953.
+Under Soviet rule, the Union Republic used a flag derived from the flag of the Soviet Union and representing Communism, which was approved in 1953.
 The flag is similar to the Soviet Union design but with the addition of a white and a green stripe.
-This flag also contains the red-white-green color order where the white stripe is larger than the green, which is currently used in the national flag.
+This flag also contains the red‑white‑green colour order, with the white stripe larger than the green, which is currently used in the national flag.

-As a Soviet republic, the red symbolized the workers' revolution, the white symbolized cotton, and the green symbolized agriculture.
+As a Soviet republic, the red symbolised the workers' revolution, the white symbolised cotton, and the green symbolised agriculture.

-The Soviet era flag was two-sided.
-Its backside was a mirror of the obverse face without the hammer, sickle, and star.
+The Soviet‑era flag was two‑sided.
+Its reverse was a mirror of the obverse, without the hammer, sickle, and star.
 This design remained in use until the new Tajik flag was adopted, making Tajikistan the last former Soviet country to receive a new flag.